0xEssential/foundry-friday/README.md

 Those tests end up being a bit more integrative - there's a lot of value in a more e2e test that covers our SDK and forwarding contract and context primitives in an implementation contract.
 But I'd heard good things about Foundry and wanted to give it a shot.

+My main takeaway is speed - much faster than hardhat.
+I think I'd have been more happy using Forge while developing our contracts SDK as well - copying source into `lib` makes it a lot easier to make tiny changes to the SDK contracts compared to using an NPM package.